itsjafer/decktor-cli/README.md

 3. Use the web interface to upload your `.apkg` file, select your desired model, and start processing your cards.

 ### What models should I use?
+For reference, pleace check the benchmark below on a GPU NVIDIA RTX3090 (24GB VRAM):

 | Model                             | Thinking toggle | Time per card |
 | --------------------------------- | --------------- | ------------- |
 | Qwen3-4B (Non-Thinking only)      | -               | 3s            |